joaopgrassi/otel-recipes/README.md

 ## How does all work?

-Curious to the architecture behind OTel recipes?
+Curious about the architecture behind OTel recipes?
 Then take a look at [ARCHITECTURE](./ARCHITECTURE.md) for the nitty-gritty details.